anthonyLuttrell/RedditStatsBot/README.md

 Now you should be able to run the program from either your IDE, or through a command prompt.
 There should be some basic print statements giving you info, and once the main loop finishes, you can check the `stats.json` file to see the data it collected.
 You may want to change the `SLEEP_TIME_SECONDS` constant to just a few seconds.
 Just inline comment out everything to the right of the `=` and stick an integer in there before the comment.

 BTW, you can actually run this in "read-only" mode on any subreddit.
 You will just have to comment out the lines where it actually tries to edit user flair and the reddit's wiki page.

+---

+### Web

+1. Similar to the `praw.ini` file, you will need an `ftp.ini` file that stores your FTP log-in credentials.
+   * If you will be working on the web portion of this project, I can create a new FTP account for you upon request, and that is what you will use to fill out your `ftp.ini` file.
+   * If you will not be working on the web portion, you will need to comment out the code in `ftp.py` for now (keep the `send_file` function, just replace its body with `pass`), until we figure out a better solution.
+   * The `ftp.ini` file should be stored in the root directory of the project and its contents should be:
+     ```
+     [ftp]
+     server_address: redditstatsbot.com
+     username: YourFTPUsername
+     password: YourFTPPassword
+     ```
+   * This file should always stay on your local PC, it should never be checked into any version control software (like Git), and you should never share it with anyone else.
+It is already in the `.gitignore` file, which prevents Git from including it in any push/pulls that you do.